oracle-livelabs/database/timesten/cache-introduction/11-query-performance/query-performance.md

 **Estimated Lab Time:** 10 minutes

 **IMPORTANT:** As noted in the previous lab, there are many factors that can affect performance.
 As a result, the performance numbers shown in this lab are indicative only.
 The numbers that _you_ measure will differ and may be slightly better or slightly worse.
+The following information is presented for you to understand the different pieces around the benchmark for this lab.
+You don't need to run any commands listed below.
+The commands to run are from Task 1.

 When timing database query execution, it is important to understand what you are timing.
 Otherwise, you may get misleading results.